-PTSD occurs in regular people too.
-I was diagnosed with PTSD around a year ago after my relationship with the narcissist.
+PTSD occurs in civilians too.
+I was diagnosed with PTSD in 2017 after my relationship with a narcissist.

 *Disclaimer* I am not writing this blog for myself- I don’t need to vent, I don’t need to express emotions and I don’t need to whine about some boy- writing these things triggers me and brings back PTSD symptoms- it doesn’t benefit me at all other than letting me help other survivors relate to someone and bring awareness to those who can’t relate.
 I am writing this blog solely to help others and raise awareness about mental health.

 The thing is, is that I was so ashamed of having PTSD that I was afraid to reach out to people.
-I isolated myself because of the victim-shaming attitude that America seems to have today.
+I isolated myself because of the victim-shaming attitude that exists today.

 Firstly, we aren’t victims- we are survivors.

 Secondly, we have NOTHING to be ashamed of.